degi/wanulcas/docs/background.md

 where at least two plants are interacting.

-In intercropping models, however, both components have direct value to the farmer, whereas in crop-weed systems the 'weeds' have no direct value at all (although they may help in conserving nutrients in the system and reducing losses by leaching).
+In intercropping models, however, both components have direct value to the farmer, whereas in crop-weed systems the ‘weeds’ have no direct value at all (although they may help in conserving nutrients in the system and reducing losses by leaching).
 Agroforestry models have to include a two-plant interaction (Figure.
 1.2), similar to intercropping